nichanank/operation-breathe/airvisual-adaptor/README.md

 This adaptor allows nodes to support the [AirVisual API](https://www.airvisual.com/air-pollution-data-api).
 This was built using the [Chainlink NodeJS Template](https://github.com/thodges-gh/CL-EA-NodeJS-Template).

+The adaptor currently supports `lat` and `lon` as parameters.
+The absence of these parameters will yield the air quality data for the nearest city.

 ## Setup

 ### Install dependencies